How to Become a Pilot in India After 12th? - Complete Guide

 Age: Minimum 17 years (while starting as a Student), 21 years (to join an airline)

 Education: 12th Pass with Physics & Maths.
-(Airlines prefer candidates with a high percentage in Class 12 for Cadet Pilot Program even though the minimum criteria is 60%.
-There is no requirement for conventional pathway)
+(Airlines prefer candidates with a high percentage in Class 12 for the Cadet Pilot Program even though the minimum criteria is 60%.
+There is no requirement for the conventional pathway.)

-If you were a commerce or an arts student in 12th, don't lose hope.
+If you were a commerce or arts student in 12th, don't lose hope.
 You can still become a pilot by appearing for the physics and maths exam through NIOS.
-DGCA may remove the criteria in the future though.
+DGCA may remove the criteria in the future, though.

 Class 2 and Class 1 Medical: Explained in the later part of the article.